-R2 stands out from the rest in terms of BEST eye for confirmation, huge ability and experience in training for CALM, WELL-GAITED individuals, choose VFN (Very Friendly Neighs) to enhance personalities, do our diligence on low inbreeding coefficients and choose the best in part of crossing individuals per best pedigree, Finally we all LOVE pretty animals in our pastures.
+R2 stands out from the rest in terms of BEST eye for conformation, huge ability and experience in training for CALM, WELL-GAITED individuals, choose VFN (Very Friendly Neighs) to enhance personalities, do our diligence on low inbreeding coefficients and choose the best in part of crossing individuals per best pedigree, Finally we all LOVE pretty animals in our pastures.
 Using our best judge of the market in its current state we adequately offer any horse to the market that we own.
 They are supremely chosen per all the categories as the best of the best.
 Not to mention the best in HEALTH!
 (CLICK HERE for our health statement)

 R2 stands out from the rest... here's why

 Bringing you quality horses scrupulously selected from Kentucky and surrounding area.
 Our horses have old foundation lineage that is true to the origins of the breed.

 R2 is conveniently located in the upper mid-west, where as most Rockies are located in the heart of Kentucky.
 When the National need for Rockies is increasing there has to be quality breeders to meet that need!
 Why travel many miles for your next lifetime partner!

 I apply several concepts when it comes to producing foals or buying brood stock: